Marit Maij

-Marit Elisabeth Maij ([ˈmaːrɪt eːˈlisaːbɛt ˈmaːi]; born 16 January 1972) is a Dutch politician and former management consultant, diplomat as well as civil servant.
+Marit Elisabeth Maij ([ˈmaːrɪt eːˈlisaːbɛt ˈmaːi]; born 16 January 1972) is a Dutch politician, management consultant, diplomat, and civil servant.
 She was a member of the House of Representatives for the Labour Party between 20 September 2012 and 23 March 2017.
+She was elected to the European Parliament in June 2024.

 Early life and education

 Marit Elisabeth Maij was born on 16 January 1972 in Apeldoorn in the Netherlands.
 She is the daughter of Christian Democratic Appeal politician Hanja Maij-Weggen.

 During her late teens she was president of LAKS, an association of Dutch pupils.

 Maij studied political science at the University of Amsterdam, obtained an MBA from the European University, and studied at the Open University of Catalonia.

 Career

 Maij worked as an assistant to the CDA parliamentary group in the European Parliament, at the Ministry of Foreign Affairs, at the embassies in Costa Rica and Beijing, and as an advisor to several other Dutch Ministries.